Pub names in Great Britain: Puns, jokes and corruptions

-Although puns became increasingly popular through the twentieth century, they should be considered with care.
+Although puns became increasingly popular through the 20th century, they should be considered with care.
 Supposed corruptions of foreign phrases can have simpler explanations.
 The Dolphin is anglicised from the French Dauphin, commemorating battles in which England defeated France.
 For example the one in Wellington, Somerset is named in honour of Wellington's victory at the Battle of Waterloo.
 Some names are simply humorous, like the Paraffin Oil Shop †, in eastern Liverpool, named so that people could say that they were going to buy paraffin.